 Students may apply for assistantships and on-campus employment just prior to enrollment or when they arrive on campus.
 Admitted and confirmed students can search assistantship and on-campus employment postings on Bullseye powered by Handshake.

-A detailed curriculum planner for each program can be found on the individual program webpage:
+A detailed curriculum planner can be found on the MS in Finance Your Program page.

 The program faculty director will review requests for transfer credits on a case-by-case basis.
 Per the UB Graduate School policy, up to 20% of a program’s required credits can be considered for transfer credits.
 To be considered for transfer credit, a graduate course must have a full ‘B’ grade or better completed at an equivalent AACSB-accredited institution within the last 10 years.
 View this and additional policies in the Graduate Program Handbook.